yuzhaouoe/yuzhaouoe.github.io/_pages/cv.md

 - **ICF trainee Coach.** Studying and training to become a life & business coach.
 Experience with 30+ hours as individual coach.
 <br>  *[February 2020 - Present]*

+- **Teaching Assistant.** Teaching assistant for the course of Neural Networks, taught in the Master's course in Data Science at Sapienza, University of Rome.
+<br>  *[October 2023]*

 ## Education
 - **PhD in Data Science**